 - Publer

-AI chatbots are also broadly advertised across dark web forums as uncensored large language models capable of bypassing potential restrictions held by services like ChatGPT.
-These non-restricted chatbots are offered for monthly, yearly, or lifetime subscription fees and, on occasion, for free.
-These chatbots can assist with many malicious activities including:
+AI-powered chatbots are widely promoted across dark web forums as uncensored large language models capable of bypassing the safeguards found in mainstream services like ChatGPT.
+These unrestricted tools are offered through monthly, annual, or lifetime subscriptions and sometimes even distributed for free.
+Threat actors use them to support a range of malicious activities, including:

 - Generating malware